vorcigernix/engineeringroles/developers/level1.md

 * Make sure their code is tested appropriately
 * Review other engineers’ code, usually within the same value stream and provide constructive feedback
 * Have development repository access and use it responsibly
+* Reach goals specified in education plan and successfully present them on team level

 ### Red flags
 * Often asks for guidance